russellmoss/milea-chatbot/docs/milea-chatbot-developer-documentation.md

 ## Conclusion

 This developer documentation provides a comprehensive overview of the Milea Estate Vineyard Chatbot's architecture, components, and operation.
 By following the modular, domain-based approach, the system can be easily extended with new knowledge domains and capabilities while maintaining a consistent structure.

+The addition of the Knowledge CLI and Knowledge Base Watcher tools significantly streamlines the management of the knowledge base, making it easier for developers and content creators to add and update information without requiring deep technical understanding of the underlying RAG system.

 For questions not covered in this documentation, please contact the original development team or refer to the implementation code which contains detailed comments.